standrewsdigital/digital-pattern-library/src/docs/colours.md

 ## St Andrews Colours

 These are the University of St Andrews colours for the web.
-To help compare the selected vesion of a color with it's original, hover over it.
+To help compare the selected vesion of a colour with its original, hover over it.
 It will switch to the original when hovered over.

 <div class="swatch sta-blue">blue</div>
 <div class="swatch sta-blue-S">blue selected</div>